kenwarner/promo/README.md

-The promotional page to learn more about vidcode and sign up for updates.
+The promotional page to learn more about Vidcode and sign up for updates.

+Has since been moved.
+To learn more visit [vidcode.io](http://vidcode.io/)